"My Family’s Struggle with Aortic, Heart and Cardiovascular Diseases"

-During the process I was given a full body CTscan.
-I was than diagnosis with Thoracic Aortic Aneurysms with Pseudoaneurysms, located in the Ascending Aorta, Aortic Arch and in the Major Branches and the Descending Aorta.
+During the process I was given a full body CT scan.
+I was than diagnosed with Thoracic Aortic Aneurysms with Pseudoaneurysms, located in the Ascending Aorta, Aortic Arch and in the Major Branches and the Descending Aorta.
 Also, Aortic Penetrating Ulcers, Abdominal Aneurysm, Right and Left Iliac Aneurysm with additional Aortic and Cardiovascular Diseases.

 These diagnosis' were added to my current health issues being managed over the past years.
 Including an MRI that provided me with the diagnosis of Spinal Stenosis of the lower lumbar L4, L5 and S1 causing my severe leg pain.
 Long with Spinal Stenosis of the Cervical C2-C5.